-- the Mortgage Lenders have agreed to sell 50% of the equity in New Propco to an affiliate of Fertitta Gaming, LLC, a newly-formed entity owned by Frank Fertitta III and Lorenzo Fertitta ("FG"), for \$85.6 million in cash (with a portion of that equityinterest to be subsequently sold to an affiliate of Colony Capital, LLC, subject to the parties reaching agreement on the terms of any such sale); - New Propco will enter into a new \$1.6 billion credit facility with the Mortgage Lenders; and - New Propco will enter into a long-term management agreement with FG, whereby FG will operate the Propco Properties and provide comprehensive management services to New Propco in connection therewith; and - the Mortgage Lenders have agreed to: (a) assign certain equity interests in New Propco to the Mezzco Lenders; and (b) assign \$7.9 million of their cash recovery from Propco to Propco's Swap Counterparty.
+- the Mortgage Lenders have agreed to sell up to 50% of the equity in New Propco to an affiliate of Fertitta Gaming, LLC, a newly-formed entity owned by Frank Fertitta III and Lorenzo Fertitta ("FG"), for \$85.6a purchase price (assuming all 50% is sold) of \$85.0 million in cash (with a portion of that which interest tomay be subsequently sold to an affiliate of Colony Capital, LLC, subject to parties reaching an agreement on the terms of any such sale pursuant to an option granted by FG to Colony Capital LLC); - New Propco will enter into a new \$1.6 billion credit facility with the Mortgage Lenders; - New Propco will enter into a long-term management agreement with FG, whereby FG will operate the Propco Properties and provide comprehensive management services to New Propco in connection therewith; and - the Mortgage Lenders have agreed to: (a) assign certain equity interests in New Propco to the Mezzco Lenders; and (b) assign \$7.9 million of their cash recovery from Propco to Propco's Swap Counterparty.

-The Debtors are further advised that the Mortgage Lenders, the Mezzco Lenders, the Swap Counterparty, FG and the Fertittas have entered into agreements (the "Propco Lender Support Agreements") outlining the terms and conditions of their agreement to support the Plan and the various transactions relating to the ownership and operation of New Propco upon consummation of the Plan.
+The Debtors are further advised that the Mortgage Lenders, the Mezzco Lenders, the Swap Counterparty, FG and the Fertittas have entered into agreements (the "Propco Lender Support Agreements" or the "Propco PSA") outlining the terms and conditions of their agreement to support the Plan and the various transactions relating to the ownership and operation of New Propco upon consummation of the Plan.
 None of the Debtors are parties to those Propco Lender Support Agreements, but the Debtors have reviewed the Propco Lender Support Agreements and believe that the Plan is (and as amended as described below will be) consistent with the Propco Lender Support Agreements.